aaronbloomfield/ics/hws/hw-hashing.md

 #!/bin/bash
 ```

 The name of the shell script and the second line will depend on which shell script and what programming language.
-You are welcome to name your source code anything reaosnale; be sure to change the second line in your shell scripts accordingly.
+You are welcome to name your source code anything reasonable; be sure to change the second line in your shell scripts accordingly.
 Here are some examples of the second line:

 - Task 1: `crc16crack.sh`:
     - Python: `python3 crc16crack.py $@`